Tropospheric Transport and Extreme Events

 One of the clear features of global warming is the decreased temperature gradient between the equator and the poles.
 This change in gradient is associated with changes to the jet location and variability.
-With Professor Gang Chen, I am exploring this phenomenon in a simple model in order to understand how transport of tracers, such as moisture and pollutants, will change.
+With Professor Gang Chen, I am exploring how transport of tracers, such as moisture and pollutants, will change.
 We are also developing a metric for diagnosing mixing in the troposphere.
+We are working with idealized models and with reanalysis products in order to understand the processes that lead to non-Gaussian distributions of tracers.
+The figure at left shows the temperature advection at the south pole in ERA-Interim (top panel) and in our simple two dimensional zonally symmetric temperature advection model (bottom panel).
+Despite the quantitative differences, this simple model qualitatively reproduces the mechanism of temperature advection and the general features of the higher order moments of the temperature distribution.

 The focus of my dissertation was the circulation of the stratosphere.
 The stratosphere starts around the altitude where planes usually fly (~10 km) goes up to 50 km.
 The lower stratosphere is where the ozone layer absorbs harmful solar radiation which is important for human health and climate.
 As its name suggests, the stratosphere is highly stratified, and so the physics that govern its behavior are much like those that govern the ocean.
 I am studying how air is transported within the stratosphere, which is important for how trace gases (like ozone) are spatially distributed.
 The strength of the stratospheric circulation could be important for the recovery of the ozone hole in the Southern Hemisphere, for example.
 Together with my advisor Alan Plumb, we‘ve developed theories for how to get quantitative estimates of the stratospheric circulation from satellite observations of certain trace gases.
 I’ve tested the theories in a simple atmospheric model and a more comprehensive climate model. [related paper] I’ve also applied this theory to the satellite data that is available to calculate the strength of the global overturning circulation of the stratosphere. [related paper]